Victor E. Bulldog II's first birthday party highlights fun weekend at Beiden Field.

 In 2010, Rousey's Cal State Northridge squad secured a winning season after compiling back-to-back back top 40 recruiting classes for the Matadors.
 The Matadors saw six players drafted or signed by a Major League Baseball organization.
 He also had four student-athletes earn All-Big West honors.

-Before coaching at Cal State Northridge, Rousey's 21-year coaching career included stints at Long Beach State, Los Angeles City College and Crescenta Valley High School.
+Before coaching at Cal State Northridge, Rousey's coaching career included stints at Long Beach State, Los Angeles City College and Crescenta Valley High School.

 Rousey was the pitching coach at Long Beach State from 1993-95.
 In his three years, the 49ers established themselves as a national power by capturing two of three Big West titles while making three regional appearances and a trip to the College World Series semifinals.
 During his stay, the 49ers had three pitchers earn All-American honors and one named the 1993 National Pitcher of the Year.
 Four more MLB players, including three pitchers were apart of those Long Beach teams.

 Before his career as a coach, he was a top pitcher at Cal State Fullerton.
 In three seasons playing for the Titans and NCAA all-time winningest head coach Augie Garrido (former Bulldog and current head coach at Texas), he compiled an impressive 15-5 record with 120 strikeouts.
 Rousey played in the College World Series twice (1982 and 1984), helping the team to the national championship in 1984 by compiling an 8-3 record with a 3.47 earned run average.

 While playing ball at Crescenta Valley High for Coach Randy Seibert, Rousey was a seventh round pick by the Chicago Cubs after earning All-CIF honors.
 He declined the Cubs' offer and chose to attend Cal State Fullerton.